Is the UB Acupuncture Institute MS-Acupuncture degree program accredited?

 Do you accept part time students?

 Yes.
 Students may take up to five years to complete the MS-Acupuncture program.
-The Assistant Director can help you design a part time schedule that meets your needs.
+Students may take up to seven years to complete the MS-Traditional Chinese Medicine program.
+Students may take up to four years to complete the MS-Chinese Herbology program.
+The program Director for each degree program can help you design a part time schedule that meets your needs.

 Do you have any clinical rotations off-campus?